Saving and locating results

 A list of references recalled by a query is easily printed, saved or emailed in all databases. saving references to reference management program is ofter done through Export-link.
 You can choose the whole list or just the ones you like.

-How this is done, varies from interface to another.
+How this is done varies from one interface to another.
 This is an example from Web of Science database:

 The result list might offer several tools for sorting, limiting and analyzing the results.
 A tip: many databases sort the result by the publication date by default.
 Try relevance to get the best matches for the query first.

 Getting the full texts

 UEF-Primo, reference databases and Google Scholar use Find it to show you what volumes and issues have been acquired to be available online in the university.
 Moreover, there is a possibility to check the library collection for the printed version.

-Notice that not all articles are automatical to access for our university.
+Notice that not all articles are automatically accessible to our university.